Information for Sponsors

 Format of the Conference

-1. The day will begin with a plenary, featuring opening remarks and a guest speaker.
+1. The afternoon will begin with opening remarks.

 2. The conference will then break into smaller concurrent sessions where students giving slide presentations will share their work in 15 minute slots (with time left for questions and answers).

-3. Following the slide presentations, students who have chosen the poster presentation format will present their work.
+3. Following the slide presentations, students who have chosen the informal tabletop format will present their work in the Connector.

-4. Reception: The event includes a reception during the poster presentation so that guests can nibble and sip as they work their way around the room to engage the student presenters.
+4. Reception: The event includes a reception during the tabletop displays so that guests can nibble and sip as they work their way around the room to engage the student presenters during our "gallery walk".

 Sponsor Testimonial